-President-elect: Ezra Markowitz
+Past president: Ezra Markowitz

 Ezra Markowitz is an assistant professor of environmental decision-making at the University of Massachusetts Amherst.
 He studies the intersection of decision-making, persuasive communication, public engagement with science and environmental sustainability.
 He is an author of "Connecting on Climate: A Guide to Effective Climate Change Communication."
 Ezra teaches courses on environmental decision-making, conservation social science, and public engagement for scientists.
 He holds a PhD in environmental science, studies and policy from the University of Oregon.